Skip to main content

 MEDIUM PREVALENCE

-Various types of shellfish, such as crabs, lobsters, and clams, are readily available in Kiribati and contribute to the local diet.
-They can be found in soups, stews, and eaten on their own.
+Shellfish like crabs, lobsters, and clams are easy to come by in Kiribati and a regular part of the local diet.
+They show up in soups and stews, and are often eaten on their own.

 COMMONLY FOUND IN: